Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Introduction

-Together, these results argue for rethinking the memory hierarchy in the AI era by elevating NAND flash from passive storage to an active tier, and provide architects with a practical toolkit for provisioning and co-design across devices, hosts, and applications.
-Its major contributions are further summarized as follows: \begin{compactitem} \item A \textbf{first-principle reformulation} of the five-minute rule that integrates host costs, device behavior, and DRAM bandwidth/capacity. \item A \textbf{constraint-aware refinement} that bounds usable SSD throughput via host IOPS capacity and tail-latency targets, replacing datasheet peaks with feasibility-aware IOPS. \item A \textbf{workload-aware platform framework} that combines access-interval profiles and service-level targets with system constraints to yield viability analysis and \emph{actionable} provisioning guidance. \item An \textbf{empirical finding} that GPU-centric hosts paired with Storage-Next SSDs can shrink the DRAM-flash caching threshold from minutes to seconds, together with guidance on when host-side limits dominate. \item \textbf{MQSim-Next}, a calibrated, physics-grounded SSD simulator used to validate model assumptions and support future architectural research in this space. \item Two \textbf{illustrative case studies} presented as initial steps for exploring the vast software/algorithm research space enabled by seconds-scale caching. \end{compactitem}
+Together, these results argue for rethinking the memory hierarchy by elevating NAND flash from passive storage to an active tier, and provide architects with a practical toolkit for co-design across devices, hosts, and applications.
+Its major contributions are further summarized as follows: \begin{compactitem} \item A \textbf{first-principles reformulation} of the five-minute rule that integrates host costs, device behavior, and DRAM bandwidth/capacity. \item A \textbf{constraint-aware refinement} that bounds usable SSD IOPS via host capacity and tail-latency targets, replacing datasheet peaks with feasibility-aware IOPS. \item A \textbf{workload-aware platform framework} that combines access-interval profiles and service-level targets with system constraints to yield viability analysis and \emph{actionable} provisioning guidance. \item An \textbf{empirical finding} that GPU-centric hosts paired with Storage-Next SSDs can shrink the DRAM-flash caching threshold from minutes to seconds, together with guidance on when host-side limits dominate. \item \textbf{MQSim-Next}, a calibrated, physics-grounded SSD simulator used to validate model assumptions and support future architectural research in this space. \item Two \textbf{illustrative case studies} presented as initial steps for exploring the vast software/algorithm research space enabled by seconds-scale DRAM-flash caching. \end{compactitem}

 This paper is organized as follows: Section~\ref{sec:background} reviews the background and states the research questions.
 Sections~\ref{sec:RQ1}–\ref{sec:RQ3} develop and validate the first-principles, workload-aware framework.
 Section~\ref{sec:mqsim} presents the MQSim-Next SSD simulator, and Section~\ref{sec:RQ4} presents the two case studies.